Frequently Asked

 We are not aware of any motorscooter rental companies in the Chicago area.
 You might check national bike-sharing/rental platforms like EagleRider or RidersShare.
 Or ask around on the WhatsApp group… some of us have more scooters than we know what to do with (and some of them even run).

-If you’re not competing for that “farthest ridden” trophy, trailer it!
+If you’re not competing for the “farthest ridden” trophy, trailer it!
 Read Vespa Club of Chicago’s guide to transporting your scooter.
-Check out the lodging page for up-to-date trailer parking info.
+We do have free truck/trailer parking very near to the hotel and you can park your scooter at the hotel for free, check the lodging page for up-to-date info.

 For domestic ground transport, we highly recommend Denver James (facebook)(email).
 He’s a licensed, bonded scooter-transport expert and a big supporter and friend of the community.